Appeal to Inherent Nature

 Used as one of the Jerk Justifications

 .
-For when a man is appealing to his perverted nature, see I'm a Man, I Can't Help It
+For when a man is appealing to his sexual nature, see I'm a Man, I Can't Help It

 Folklore and Mythology